iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 }
 ```

 With this code, it checks if the current number minus the number before it is exactly equal to 1.
 If that is not the case, a mistake is made.
-This makes it so the mistake is only made at the mistake, and not continously after that if the numbers after the mistake are correct.
+This makes it so the mistake is only made at the mistake, and not continuously after that if the numbers after the mistake are correct.

 It would make the table look like this: